xarray/osgverse/README.md

 1. models: 3D models for test use, mainly in GLTF format.
 2. shaders: Shaders for osgVerse rendering pipeline use.
 3. skyboxes: Skyboxes for test use, may be one HDR image or 6 cubemaps.
-4. misc: Chinese IME CiKu files, font files, ...
+4. misc: Chinese IME CiKu files, font files, screenshots...
+5. tests: Some test data

+#### Build from Source
+1. Desktop Windows / Linux
+  - TBD...
+(Use CMake directly)
+2. Desktop Mac OSX
+  - TBD...
+3. Android
+  - TBD...
+4. IOS
+  - TBD...
+5. WebAssembly
+  - TBD...
+(Use Setup.sh)

 #### CMake options
 | Option                      | Type    | Default Value | Notes |